 As regards the underlying "theory of computing," more generally, and the entire enterprise of theorizing programs and programming languages, including the entire enterprise that goes under the label "programming language semantics," all senses of deference, as I am using that term, have at least been relegated to the wings, if not eliminated entirely.
-Falsehood, incompleteness, unsound reasoning,
+Falsehood, incompleteness, unsound reasoning, etc., are similarly off-topic (not that entities exemplifying such properties cannot be treated as computational structures of some sort, but the perspective we are considering here renders invisible their falsehood, incompleteness, unsoundness, and so on).

-24Information' is as multiplicitous and overloaded a term as any other in computer science, Cf. AOS Volume IV.
+24'Information' is as multiplicitous and overloaded a term as any other in computer science.
+Cf. AOS Volume IV.